LaserWeb/deprecated-LaserWeb1/README.md

 LaserWeb is a fully functional Laser Cutter Controller which runs over http.
 Multiple serial devices can be connected to control multiple machines.

+## Disclaimer
-###It is a condition of use that the customer/user accepts complete responsibility for each and every aspect of safety associated with the use of the LaseWeb laser controller software.
+By using this software, the user accepts complete responsibility for each and every aspect of safety associated with the use of the Laser machine, Laser system and LaserWeb Software.

 ####You agree that: